yashwant-dwala/My_File_based_MCP_Server/README.md

 2. create project by uv : uv init file-MCP-SERVER

-3. add mcp to project dependencies : uv add "mcp[cli]"
+3. install mcp package in python supports 3.10+

-4. to run mcp commands with uv : uv run mcp
+4. to add mcp server in claude config: uv run mcp install {filename in project}

-5.
+5. routs must be visible in claude